0xless/less_on_sec/content/posts/rfid.md

 [+] time in bruteforce 1215 seconds
 ```

 As you can see it took ~20 minutes to crack a 4 hex digit password.
+It may seem a reasonable time but we need to consider that the password can be longer and that having access to the card for long periods of time is not always an option.

 ### Attacks on RFID readers
 Finally we can talk about attacks on the readers, there are two main attacks:
-- Simulation
+- Tag simulation
-- Exfiltration
+- Data exfiltration

-We saw that we can simulate a tag using the proxmark, but what if the ID we have read and simulated
-doesn't have enough permission to grant us access somewhere?
+We saw that we can simulate a tag using the proxmark, but what if the ID we have read and simulated doesn't have enough permission to grant us access somewhere?
-In this scenario it's possible to use the ID as an upper limit, and simulate every ID lower than the read value hoping to find an ID with higher privileges.
-This attack is based on the assumption that lower IDs may have higher privileges because higher privileges are associated with users registered earlier into the system, hence the lower ID value.
+In this scenario it's possible to use the read value as an upper limit to the ID space to research, and simulate every ID lower than that value hoping to find an ID with higher privileges.
+This attack is based on the assumption that lower IDs may have higher privileges because such privileges are associated with users registered earlier into the system, hence the lower ID value.
-As for the bruteforce attack this may take a while so it's not always usable.
+As for the bruteforce attack the process may take a while, so it's not always a usable technique.

-A sneakier approach it so install a device such as the ESPKey inside the reader.
+A sneakier way to get valid IDs, is to install a device such as the [ESPKey](https://redteamtools.com/espkey) inside the reader.
-This allows to intercept data from the wires and to harvest valid IDs.
+This approach allows the interception of data directly from the wires and can harvest valid IDs.
 But of course require a physical access to the reader.

-Using the proxmark is also possible to sniff data from a tag to a reader, but given the antenna range is not a widely used technique and personally I haven't tried it.
+Using the proxmark is also possible to sniff data from a tag to a reader, but given the antenna range, this is not a widely used technique and personally I haven't tried it yet.

 ### Conclusions

-This article shows how, with the right hardware, is possible to clone RFID tags with relatively low skills.
+This article shows how, with the right hardware, it is possible to clone RFID tags with relatively low skills.

-What's scary it's how easy it is to "steal" valuable credentials, in an access control context a stolen ID could mean a loss for a business because of an unauthorized entry into a critical infrastructure.
+What's scary it's how easy it is to "steal" valuable credentials.
+In an access control context, a stolen ID constitutes a danger for a business because of the implications of a possible unauthorized entry into a critical infrastructure.

 Possible mitigations include using a stronger authentication mechanism and trainings on RFID security and how to keep access tokens safe.
-Simple precautions like using an RFID shield (test those! some doesn't work!) and avoiding to keep a tag in sight are often a huge improvement in access token security.
+Simple precautions like using an RFID shield (test those! some doesn't work!) and avoiding to keep a tag in sight can often be a huge improvement in access token security.

 A secure reader is also crucial.
-Some readers offer tamper detection mechanisms and try to detect and disable t55xx tags to avoid unauthorized entry.
+Some readers offer tamper detection mechanisms and actively try to detect and disable rewritable tags to avoid unauthorized entry.

-RFID credentials cloning, together with social engineering are some of the strongest tool in the arsenal of a phyisical penetration tester.
+RFID credentials cloning can be one of the strongest tools in the arsenal of a phyisical penetration tester.